 Because CERC Corp. is an indirect wholly owned subsidiary of CenterPoint Energy, the Company's determination of reportable segments considers the strategic operating units under which CenterPoint Energy manages sales, allocates resources and assesses performance of various products and services to wholesale or retail customers in differing regulatory environments.

 The Company has identified the following reportable business segments: Natural Gas Distribution, Pipelines and Gathering, and Other Operations.
 For descriptions of the reportable business segments, see Note 12 to the CERC Corp.
-10-K Notes, which is incorporated herein by reference.
+10-K/A Notes.